PelionIoT/distro-pelion-edge/README.md

 ## Generating tar archives

-Tar  archives  are now  generated  for  Debian  and  Ubuntu only.
-A  tar  archive can  be  created  from a  binary  release  for  Debian.
+A tar archive can  be created from a binary release for  Debian and Ubuntu only.
 One  option is  to use  the `build-all.sh`  script as  described above.
-Another  option  is to  invoke `build-env/bin/deb2tar.sh` directly.
+Another option is to invoke
+`build-env/bin/deb2tar.sh` directly.

 ```